Mystery of the Mahalaseela Elephant Riders in Southern Africa

 I touch upon the Mahalaseela mystery in Chapter 4 of “Giants of the Monsoon Forest,” which also discusses elephant domestication in North Africa during ancient Greek, Carthaginian and Roman times, and also colonial-era efforts at elephant domestication in the Congo in the late 19th and early 20th centuries.

-The Mahalaseela are also mentioned, in passing, in these academic sources:
+The Mahalaseela are also mentioned in these academic sources:

 -- Elizabeth Eldridge, 1994, “The Delagoa Bay Hinterland,” in Slavery in South Africa (University of Natal Press), 162 note 93.